Practical HTTP Host header attacks

 [...]

-If Request-URI is an absoluteURI, the host is part of the Request-URI.
-Any Host header field value in the request MUST be ignored.
+If Request-URI is an absoluteURI, the host is part of the

 The result?
-On Apache and Nginx (and all compliant servers) it's possible to route requests with arbitrary host headers to any application present by using an absolute URI:
+On Apache and Nginx (and all compliant servers) it's

 > POST https://addons.mozilla.org/en-US/firefox/users/pwreset HTTP/1.1